Understanding the Persona API data model

 key includes all standard fields for a resource, including nested objects such as fields

 .
-By default, Persona returns the full attribute set.
+By default, Persona returns the full attribute set unless you use Sparse Fieldsets.

 relationships